The MetLife Foundation Good Health and Well-Being Challenge finalists are announced! See them here

 At MetLife Foundation, we are committed to driving inclusive economic mobility for underserved and underrepresented communities around the world.
 We collaborate with nonprofit organizations and provide grants aligned to three strategic focus areas – economic inclusion, financial health and resilient communities – while engaging MetLife employee volunteers to help drive impact.
 MetLife Foundation was established in 1976 to continue MetLife’s long tradition of corporate contributions and community involvement.
 Since 1976, MetLife Foundation has contributed over $900 million to strengthen communities where MetLife has a presence.
 To learn more about MetLife Foundation, visit www.MetLife.org.

-8 Decent work and economic growthCiti Foundation Future of Work Challenge
+8 Decent work and economic growthCiti Foundation Skills for Success Challenge

 13 Climate actionZuora Subscription Economy Challenge

 Advance sustainability through innovation in the Subscription Economy